DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-11/atmos-movies/_index.md

 - Challenging convention?

 {{% note %}}
-With its digital rendering algorithm that automatically reconfigures a mix based on room size and format compatibility, Atmos challenges the creative and professional norms of Hollywood sound mixing.
-By virtue of its design, Atmos not only encourages mixers to treat sound elements in a way that is contrary to mixing ideology, but it also asks them to allow a piece of automated software to author different versions of their work.
-In large measure, Atmos reveals a great deal about the material conditions of sound mixing within Hollywood, not to mention the aesthetic contours that define the work of re-recording mixers.
-Dolby Atmos may be an instrument that requires a player to learn its design, but its function remains fitted to the constraints and possibilities of re-recording mixing conventions and the ideologies of practice that govern them.
+### Summary: Dolby Atmos' Impact on Creative and Professional Norms

+#### Atmos' Digital Rendering Algorithm
+- Atmos has a digital rendering algorithm that adjusts the mix based on room size and format.
+- This technology challenges traditional Hollywood sound mixing approaches.

+#### Contradiction with Mixing Ideology
+- Atmos encourages mixers to approach sound elements in ways that contradict established mixing ideology.
+- It requires mixers to relinquish some control to automated software that authors different versions of their work.

+#### Insight into Material Conditions and Aesthetic Contours
+- Atmos provides valuable insights into the conditions under which sound mixing occurs in Hollywood.
+- It also highlights the aesthetic considerations that define the work of re-recording mixers.

+#### Fitted to Constraints and Possibilities
+- While Atmos requires a learning curve for mixers, it remains constrained by existing re-recording mixing conventions and ideologies.

+Dolby Atmos emerges as a complex tool that both challenges and conforms to existing practices in Hollywood sound mixing.
+Its innovative digital rendering algorithm, which automatically adjusts the mix for different environments and formats, introduces a layer of automation that can be at odds with traditional mixing ideologies.
+This creates a tension between human artistry and automated technology, requiring mixers to rethink their role and potentially allow software to generate multiple versions of their work.
+Despite these challenges, Atmos also serves as a lens through which the material conditions and aesthetic considerations of Hollywood sound mixing can be better understood.
+Therefore, while Atmos may require a new set of skills and an openness to re-evaluating established practices, it nonetheless operates within the existing framework of professional norms and ideologies that govern sound mixing in Hollywood.
 {{%/ note %}}